beameio/beame-sdk/README.md

 If you have completed the ["Quick Start"](#quick-start) above, and know how your future application will look, you can feel free to use all of what's described below.
 At any moment, using beame-sdk, you can see all credentials you currently own by running:
  - `beame creds list`
+Check Beame-SDK version by using:
+ - `beame system checkVersion`

 ### Credentials

 The following commands are used for acquiring and manipulating certificates.